meetoseh/backend/docs/diskcache/keys.md

   as an enum, and value is the value of the field.
 The types are:

   - `1`: part of the serialized journey
-  - `2`: a marker to indicate that the session uid should be inserted here. no value.
-  - `3`: a marker to indicate that the journey jwt should be inserted here. no value.
+  - `2`: a marker to indicate that the journey jwt should be inserted here. no value.
-  - `4`: a marker to indicate that an image file jwt should be inserted here.
+  - `3`: a marker to indicate that an image file jwt should be inserted here.
 The value is the uid of the image file.
-  - `5`: a marker to indicate that a content file jwt should be inserted here.
+  - `4`: a marker to indicate that a content file jwt should be inserted here.
 The value is the uid of the content file.

   Note that this format allows us to inject the JWTs without a deserialize/serialize round trip, which can be a significant performance improvement.

+- `interactive_prompts:external:{uid}` is formatted as repeated block of (len, type, value) where len is 4 bytes representing an unsigned int in big-endian format for the length of the value, type is a single byte acting as an enum, and value is the value of the field.
+The types are:

+  - `1`: part of the serialized interactive prompt
+  - `2`: a marker to indicate that the interactive prompt session uid should be inserted here. no value.
+  - `3`: a marker to indicate that the interactive prompt jwt should be inserted here. no value.

+  Note that this format allows us to inject the customizable fields without a deserialize/serialize round trip, which can be a significant performance improvement.

-- `journeys:profile_pictures:{uid}:{journey_time}` goes to the trivial json serialization of UserProfilePictures in
+- `interactive_prompts:profile_pictures:{uid}:{prompt_time}` goes to the trivial json serialization of UserProfilePictures in

   ```py